AytoMaximo/RealSense-ToolTracker/README.md

 ### Additional Resources
 A sample Python and a C# Unity scripts is provided for receiving and processing the tracking data via UDP.
+The Unity script can also display JPEG encoded color frames when the **Send Color** option is enabled in the tracker.

 ## Contributing
 Contributions are welcome!
 When submitting a pull request, please include a description of your improvements and reference any relevant issue numbers.